 If your study permit is set to expire before completion of your degree due to the additional Co-op terms, renew your study permit about three months prior to its expiry date.
-Co-op students should contact the Co-op office to receive a Co-op Studentship Letter for this application (this is different from the Enrolment Letter from SSC).
+You should contact the Co-op office to receive a Co-op Studentship Letter for this application (this is different from the Enrolment Letter from SSC).
 Please review these detailed instructions and tutorial on the International Student Development Website.

 You can renew your Co-op Work Permit at the same time as you renew your Study Permit.
 The Co-op renewal option is within the Study Permit extension application so you don’t need to submit a separate application.
 The key is to renew your permits BEFORE they expire or there will be implications to your status in Canada.

 Social Insurance Number